-This is a VA case study and interview with Joanne Manville.
-Currently living in Devon with her husband and 4-year-old daughter, Joanne launched her business Joanne Manville Virtual Assistance in October 2015.
-Outside of the office, Joanne spends a lot of time walking on the moors and is also on the committee of the Exeter Districts Scouts.
+Currently residing in Devon with her husband and seven-year-old daughter, Joanne launched her business Joanne Manville Virtual Assistance, in October 2015 and rebranded as The Indispensary in 2024.
+Outside of the office, Joanne enjoys walking on the moors and is also a trustee of the Exeter Districts Scouts.

 What did you do for a living before you became a VA?